Our role & organisation Our role & organisation

-Auckland Transport is responsible for all of the region’s transport services (excluding state highways), from roads and footpaths, to cycling, parking and public transport.
+Auckland Transport (AT) is responsible for all of the region’s transport services (excluding state highways), from roads and footpaths, to cycling, parking and public transport.

 Board of directors